-Enough of the double entendre’s, let’s get down to business with this Stebel Nautilus air horn.
-Hailing from Italy, Stebel have a well established reputation for producing quality horns that make a lot of noise.
-Their Nautilus horn has been around for a number of years and is popular for it’s convenient size and noise, but even better, they have this Compact version which is perfect for motorbikes.
+Enough of the double entendre’s, let’s get down to business with this Stebel Nautilus Compact air horn.
+Hailing from Italy, Stebel has a well-established reputation for producing quality horns that make a lot of noise.
+Their Nautilus horn has been around for a number of years and is popular for its convenient size and noise, but even better, they have this Compact version which is perfect for motorbikes.

 Thankfully, the Fazer has plenty of space within the bikini fairing to accommodate the horn.
 I have however seen others who have split the horn in two to ease mounting and connecting an air pipe up between halves.

 My first job was making a specific bracket for the horn.
 I used a length of drawn steel (from B&Q), which I then cut, bent and drilled accordingly.
-I recommend making a template from card first and do make sure your chosen position doesn’t hinder the forks when turning… Once I had the right shape, I gave the bracket a lick of Hammerite to keep it rust free.
+I recommend making a template from a piece of card first and do make sure your chosen position doesn’t hinder the forks when turning… Once I had the right shape, I gave the bracket a lick of Hammerite to keep it rust-free.

 The next job was wiring.
-To get the most out of the Nautilus you need to power it direct from the battery via a relay hooked up to the original horn switch.
+To get the most out of the Nautilus you need to power it directly from the battery via a relay hooked up to the original horn switch.
 This is nowhere near as complicated as it seems.
-The relay (hidden behind the rectifier in the above photo) has four connectors, two go to your existing horning wires, one to the battery live, one to a suitable ground.
-By default the Stebel Nautilus is not supplied with any wiring, but many sellers will bundle it with all you need, just double check.
+The relay (hidden behind the rectifier in the above photo) has four connectors, two go to your existing horning wires, one to the battery live, and one to a suitable ground.
+By default, the Stebel Nautilus is not supplied with any wiring, but many sellers will bundle it with all you need, just double-check.
 Wiring diagrams are also supplied for wiring the Nautilus in parallel with an existing horn if you so desire.

-More info on the Stebel Nautilus Compact on the Stebel website.
+More info on the Stebel Nautilus Compact is on the Stebel website.